 And so in that sense, that was a national security.

-Well, I'm gonna ask David the same question on the other side.
+I'm going to ask David the same question on the other side.

-Uh we're just getting into Danielle is making excuses here.
+We're just getting into, Danielle is making excuses here.

-What was Hillary's intent with the private server with the top secret classified information, which is a clear violation of the espionage act, and didn't she show intent to destroy the evidence with the letions and bleach bit and hammers and no SIM cards.
+What was Hillary's intent with the private server with the top secret classified information, which is a clear violation of the Espionage Act?

 In every other case I have seen, and I've had clients charged with destroying emails.